Lakshith7748/GeoMeasure/README.md

 - Do not hit Nominatim excessively; for production use consider a paid geocoding service or deploy your own instance and follow usage policies.
 - Keep any API keys out of source control.
 Use environment-specific configuration (e.g., a server endpoint that injects keys) if you must use keys.
 - The app expects to be served from the project root so module imports (e.g., `../config.js`) resolve correctly.

+## GeoJSON

+After drawing a polygon on the map, users can download the digitized boundary as a GeoJSON file using the “Download GeoJSON” button next to the search bar.